 The next screen shows a few options.
 First, Power Query asks for an example file (1).
-Through the example you instruct Power Query what data to extract.
+Through the example, you instruct Power Query on what data to extract.
 These instructions are then applied to all files.
 Since the used files are identical in structure, leave this setting at ‘First File’.

 Next, you can select the data from your example file.
 When selecting a data source, Power Query shows a preview of the data in the example file.
 This can be helpful in selecting the right source.
 In this case:

 Additional info: The icon before “ProductSales”, with the blue bar on top, indicates this is a table.
 In this example, I chose to store the data in a table.

 The advantage of choosing a table is that as long as the table name is the same, Power Query will find your data.
 Even if the table location changes.

 The icon before “April” represents a worksheet in the example Excel file.
 When choosing a worksheet as a data source, Power Query imports all data from the worksheet.
 This option has a bigger risk of containing unwanted data somewhere in the worksheet.